JoannaMacDev/JoannaMacDev.github.io/_posts/2017-05-18-Interactors-Part-1.md

 }
 ```

-An Interactor can be in either an active or inactive state; in other words, we need to be able to be able to stop notifications happening from the Model to the View when we are updating the Model value from the View.
+An Interactor can be in either an active or inactive state; in other words, we need to be able to stop notifications happening from the Model to the View when we are updating the Model value from the View.
 Otherwise, we end up with a change in the View being propogated as a change to the Model, which propogates a notification to the View, which… You can guess where this ends up - infinite recursion!

 There are instances when we might want to handle interactions on subviews within an Interactor that is managing the containing view.
 For example we might have a view representing a list of editable items, where we would want to be able to react to changes in the list (add/remove/move) as well as changes to any item in the list.
 Any nested interactors are activated or deactivated as and when the parent Interactor is activated or deactivated.